ajfriend/uv_offline_test/readme.md

 I'm often working without an internet connection, and it would be great if I could depend on `uv`'s package caching to build a project from scratch.

-However, as I've played with it, it seems like this behavior only works for about 5--10 minutes after going offline, but fails afterwards with an error like:
+However, as I've played with it, it seems like this behavior only works for about 5--10 minutes after going offline, and fails afterwards with an error like:

 ```
 Using CPython 3.13.5